rthant/LineTrackingCar/README.md

 # LineTrackingCar
 ECE252 Final Project - Spring 2017

 This was a project I had worked on for my Microprocessors class at NJIT, where we learned how to program and use an FRDM KL25Z using Assembly through the Keil uVision5 IDE.
 The project involved using a robot car to follow a black line through utilizing three infrared sensors placed under the robot.
 The project resulted in a fairly robust system which consistently follows a black line through curves and straight lines.
 Under extreme turning conditions however, the robot may drive past the line and stop.
-You can see the project video to see a demonstration of the robots operation. https://splice.gopro.com/v?id=qpZp5o
+The project video with a demonstration of the robots operation can be seen here: https://splice.gopro.com/v?id=qpZp5o